CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

  5. Site Phase
  6. End-of-Turn Phase

-A Brief Player Turn Summary is presented on [page 4](/rules-archive/the-wizards-unlimited#brief-player-turn-summary).
-A detailed Full Player Turn Summary is presented on [pages 68-70](/rules-archive/the-wizards-unlimited#full-player-turn-summary).
+A detailed Full Player Turn Summary is presented on [p.
+92-94]().

 {: .note }
-> **Clarification:** The actions that may be taken during your organization phase may be taken in any order.
-Actions of the same type do not have to be taken together (e.g., you can store an item, then bring a character into play, and then store a second item).
+> **Clarification:** The actions that may be taken during your organization phase may be taken in any order (e.g., you can store an item, then bring a character into play, and then store a second item).
 >
+> **Clarification:** You may play a site (i.e., move to a site) that your opponent previously used or is currently using.
+>
 > **Clarification:** If one of your companies doesn’t move, neither player draws cards based on that company’s movement.
 However, your opponent can play still play allowable hazards on that company (hazard limit still applies).
 >
-> **Clarification:** Each player draws cards when each company moves and then discards or draws to 8 cards after the company has completed movement.
-Additionally, at the end of each turn, each player can discard one card and then discard or draw to 8 cards.
->
 > **Clarification:** During the site phase, a company may decide not to enter and explore its current site.
 In this case, the company does not face the automatic-attack, but it may not take any other actions or play any cards during the site phase.
-The company remains at the site and it may decide to enter and explore the site on a later turn.
+The company remains at the site and it may decide to enter the site on a later turn.
 >
-> **Clarification:** Before a company can attempt to play one item, ally, faction, or information resource card that is “playable” at its current site, it must face the site’s automatic-attacks.
-The company need not defeat the attacks, it merely needs to resolve the attacks normally (such attacks can be canceled).
+> **Clarification:** Before a company can attempt to play one item, ally, faction, or other card that is “playable” at its current site, it must face the site’s automatic-attacks.
+The company need not defeat the attacks, it merely needs to resolve the attacks normally (such attacks could be canceled).<br>A company can face a site’s automatic-attacks and still not play a card (e.g., all of its characters are tapped after facing the automatic-attacks).
->
-> A company can face a site’s automatic-attacks and still not play an item, ally, faction, or information resource card (e.g., all of its characters are tapped after facing the automatic-attacks).
 If such a company wants to play a card at the site on a later turn, it must face the automatic-attacks again.
 >
-> **Clarification:** A site is tapped when one item, ally, faction, or information card is played.
-Non-Haven sites only untap after being discarded and after your play deck is exhausted.
-So, each time through your play deck, only one such card may normally be played at a given non-Haven site.
-Haven cards, whether tapped or not, always return to your location deck.
+> **Clarification:** A site taps when one item, ally, or faction card is played at that site.
+The play of certain other resource cards may tap sites—such a card will specifically state that playing it taps the site.
+Non-Darkhaven sites only normally untap after being discarded and after your play deck is exhausted.
+So, each time through your play deck, only one such card may normally be played at a given non-Darkhaven site.
+Darkhaven cards, whether tapped or not, always return to your location deck untapped.

 ## 5 • CHARACTERS & COMPANIES

 As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
 Each character’s abilities are defined by these attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshalling points, and special abilities (e.g., corruption check modifiers).
 A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption (failing a corruption check).